 Production in Canada may have been hampered by the belief that there was not enough interest, as may be gleaned from the following statements during the Smugglaroos campaign.

 “Online, we started to see that there was cross-border shopping: people were posting that Americans could purchase Dunkaroos online for grossly inflated prices,” said General Mills marketing director Jason Doolan.
 “It was a wake-up call. … There is still affinity for this product.”

 It should be noted that for Canada, General Mills has agreed to the “Canadian Children’s Food and Beverage Advertising Initiative,” a voluntary program created to improve food advertising directed to children under the age of 12 to help address concerns regarding childhood obesity.
 It has not been confirmed if this was a part of the decline of the Dunakroos in Canada, but maybe noteworthy.

 On Monday, September 17, 2018, a U.S. federal trademark registration was filed for Dunkaroos by Retrobrands USA LLC under the Cereal-based snack foods category.
 The stated mission of RetroBrands is to revive “abandoned” consumer iconic brands and to bring them back to the marketplace.
-This could indicate a possible revival of Dunkaroos in the United States, but for now little information exists on the new development, and as of 2019 and the application is currently on hold pending other action.
+This could have indicated a possible revival of Dunkaroos in the United States, but for now little information exists on the what RetroBrands was attempting to do, and as of early 2019, the application was on hold pending other action.
 On Sat, Oct 20, 2018, Snack History contacted Jeff Kaplan president of RetroBrands USA LLC for more information, but received a reply asking us to contact him at a later date as he was out of the country.